 However, orienteering is not all about speed, as you need to think, plan routes and know where you are as well.
 Courses can be in town parks, country parks, in town centres or forests and even on hillsides and mountains.
 No matter where the venue is though, the concept of orienteering is the same.

+Orienteering is a fantastic sport for people of all ages and abilities to get involved with.
 Orienteering allows you the opportunity to get out in the fresh air, get some exercise, challenge yourself, have fun and meet people.
 You will learn new skills such as map reading and how to use a compass, and opportunities also exist for helping to plan and run events.

+As with any sport, orienteering takes a bit of time to develop the skills and gain experience.
+Lagan Valley Orienteers can provide support and training to help you get the most from our sport.
 Juniors in our club at the age of 10 have competed in competitions in Ireland, the UK and Europe successfully navigating courses in woods and on mountainsides.
 Not many kids, or adults as it happens, can say they can do that!